ovn-org/ovn/Documentation/internals/mailing-lists.rst

 -----------

-The `ovs-discuss`__ mailing list is used to discuss plans and design decisions for Open vSwitch.
+The `ovs-discuss`__ mailing list is used to discuss plans and design decisions for Open vSwitch and OVN.
 It is also an appropriate place for user questions.
 `(subscribe)`__ `(archives)`__

 __ ovs-discuss@openvswitch.org